Meet your Instructors

 She has co-led multiple yoga teacher trainings and completed formal breathwork training in 2020.
 Since then, she has been guiding breathwork practices alongside her yoga teaching, offering students tools to deepen presence, regulation, and self-connection.
 She believes it is one of the greatest gifts of her life to be leading yoga + breathwork classes!

-She recently followed a whisper to San Juan Island and is so excited to be teaching at ATMA Yogaafter landing on this magical island in July.
+She recently followed a whisper to San Juan Island and is so excited to be teaching at Atma after landing on this magical island in July 2025.

 Her classes are empowering, invigorating, and deeply intentional — a love letter to breath, presence, and the art of paying attention.
 Expect soulful movement, spacious pauses, and invitations to feel it all.
 Cassedy delights in guiding students on a journey where the mind softens, awareness widens, and the simple truth of being alive is celebrated again and again. goes here